kkckrnz/treble/README.md

 - You don't need Power switch, JST connector, and Battery if you build a wired keyboard

 ## Printable Treble
-Download [Treble-A4.pdf](/docs/treble-A4.pdf) and print it.
+Download [Treble-A4.pdf](/docs/treble-A4.pdf) and print it (scale at 100%).
 Test the keyboard layout with your own hands.

 ## PCB order guide
 1. Download gerber files from *Releases* on sidebar